hard-nett/docs/overview/terminology.md

 When users remove their liquidity from the pool, they get back the percentage of liquidity that their LP tokens represent.
 Since buying and selling from the pool changes the quantities of assets within a pool, users are highly unlikely to withdraw the same amount of each token that they initially deposited.
 They usually receive more of one and less of another, based on the trades executed from the pool.

-## Long-Term Liquidity
-Liquidity mining rewards tend to attract short-term “mercenary farmers” who quickly deposit and withdraw their liquidity after harvesting the yield.
-These farmers are only interested in the speculative value of the governance tokens that they are earning.
-They usually bounce between protocols in search of the best yield.
-Mercenary farmers often create the mirage of protocol adoption, but when these farmers leave, it results in significant liquidity volatility.
-Users of the AMM have difficulty executing trades without encountering slippage.
-Therefore, long-term liquidity is crucial to the success of an AMM.
-Osmosis’ design includes two mechanisms to incentivize long-term liquidity: [exit fees](/overview/osmosis-app/learn-more.html#swap-fees) and [bonded liquidity gauges](/overview/osmosis-app/learn-more.html#bonded-liquidity-gauges).

-## Market swap

-A swap in Osmosis that uses the Osmosis protocol's market function.

 ## Module

-A section of the Osmosis core that represents a particular function of the Osmosis protocol.
+A section of the Terp-Core that represents a particular function of the Terp Network protocol.

 ## Pools